COSIMA/cosima-cookbook/README.md

 ## Getting Started

-The easiest way to use the COSIMA Cookbook is through NCI's HPC systems (either via the Australian Research Environment (ARE), Open OnDemand (OOD), or on Gadi).
+The easiest way to use the COSIMA Cookbook is through NCI's HPC systems (either via the Australian Research Environment (ARE), or directly on Gadi).
 The cookbook is preinstalled in the latest `conda/analysis3` environment.

 Once you have an NCI account you can connect via